hildj/CS3-Case-Study-Create-Component-1/README.md

 * matplotlib and seaborn (visualizations)
 * scikit-learn (train/test splitting, metrics)
 * opencv-python (image preprocessing)
+* os (access files from operating system)

+*R Packages Required*

+* tidyverse (data handling and making visualizations)

+We used a Mac to make this project.

 ## Section 2: Map of Documentation